 Step 3: Remove the Tilt-Nozzle

-After you’re sure that the tank is empty, you can unscrew the tilt-nozzle and remove it.
+After you’re sure the tank is empty, you can unscrew the tilt-nozzle and remove it.
 You can remove the tilt-nozzle with your hand.

-Step 4: Rupture Disc on Tank
+Step 4: Rupture the Disc on the Tank

 Step 5: Circle and Mark the Tank